 Get lost in the endless opportunities of exhibitions, markets, art galleries and of course the world famous coffee culture.

-There is just so much to see and endless fun things to do in Melbourne.
+There is just so much to see and endless fun and top things to do in Melbourne.

 This is the ultimate insider guide with local tips and top tourist attractions to get your adventure-buds tingling.

 What about accommodation?
 Be sure to check out our full guide to the 3 best hostels in Melbourne.

 1. Find your inner Happy